Law-for-idiots/lawforidiots-website/how-to-guides/labour-law/salary-deductions-without-my-consent.md

 If your employer has indeed deducted money from your salary without your consent, you are within your rights to at least attempt to address the issue by yourself by:

 1. Sending your employer a **letter of demand** or you could get a lawyer to do so on your behalf.
+Even just a simple email to your HR about the issue would suffice.
 2. You can contact the [Department of Labour](https://www.labour.gov.za/Pages/Default.aspx) (DoL) where you can lodge a complaint against your employer, the DoL may fine the employer for misconduct and they will force the employer to pay you back.

 ::: info Summary